 Realization through dropping the unconscious

 The methods, to be effective, must be in a direction of first quieting our thoughts, and then actually getting rid of our thoughts.
 Make a conscious effort to bring up subconscious thoughts, and when they are brought to the conscious plane, drop them.
-When they do come up, because they are very limiting and very negative as a whole, you want to drop them and you do.
+When they do come up, you want to drop them and you do, because they are very limiting and very negative as a whole.

 After you have dropped an appreciable number of thoughts, then you can drop them in large amounts.
 To drop thoughts in large amounts requires dropping the tendency or predisposition that has evolved from the accumulated thoughts on that one particular thing.
 Dropping the tendency or predisposition, one drops all the thoughts that caused that tendency or predisposition.
 In this way you may, at one time, drop a large accumulation of thoughts.
 For instance, if one has a tendency to like sweets, one could bring up from the subconscious one thought at a time and continue letting go of them until there are no more.
 This takes much time!
 However, if one drops the tendency itself, then all the subconscious thoughts that made up that tendency are dropped, and one is totally free from desiring sweets.

 When this happens, you don’t become a zombie and you don’t disappear or go up in a flash of light.
-What you do is let the body go through that which you preset for it; and when you reach the end of the line of the action for the body, you will leave it with joy.
+What you do is let the body go through that which you pre-set (programmed) for it.
+And when you reach the end of the line of the action for the body, you will leave it with joy.
 You will leave it just the way you leave and let go of an old worn-out overcoat.

 You will never die.
-People around you might say so, but to yourself, you don’t die; you consciously drop the body the way you would drop an old, worn-out overcoat.
-But, again, you will not do this until you run the course that you preset for it.
-Now, I tell you this so you will not be fearful of dying if you get realization.
+People around you might say so, but to yourself, you don’t die.
+You consciously drop the body the way you would drop an old, worn-out overcoat.
+But, again, you will not do this until you run the course that you pre-set for it.
+Now, I tell you this so you will not be fearful of dying if you get self-realization.

-So, attaining the ultimate state is not disappearing into a nothingness; it’s a moving out into your omnipresence and letting go of confinement to only a physical body.
-Now, to do this you must have a strong desire to do it.
-The only thing that keeps you from being the infinite Being that you are is your desire to be a limited physical body.
-When your desire shifts into wanting to get free of the extreme limitation it’s a start; but to go all the way you must have a desire to be totally free that is more intense than your desire to be a physical body.
+So, attaining the ultimate state is not disappearing into a nothingness: it’s a moving out into your omnipresence and letting go of confinement to only a physical body.
+But to do this, you must have a strong desire to do it.
+The only thing that keeps you from being the infinite being that you are is your desire to be a limited physical body.
+When your desire shifts into wanting to get free of the extreme limitation, it’s a start, but to go all the way you must have a desire to be totally free that is more intense than your desire to be a physical body.

 Q: How do you dig into your subconscious?

 Lester: Good question.
 You do it by first, wanting to do it.
 It’s very difficult when you begin, but as you do it, the more you do it the easier it becomes.
 You can actually reach a place where it becomes easy.
 Practice will do it.
 By practicing bringing up subconscious thoughts, the more you do it, the more you’re able to do it.
 There are many aids to doing it.
-In the little booklet, “The Eternal Verities,” there are ways and aids like: “Get to the place where no one and no thing can disturb you.”
+In the little booklet, “The Eternal Verities,” (The Ultimate Truth) there are ways and aids like: “Get to the place where no one and no thing can disturb you.”
 When someone disturbs you and you don’t know why, the thought is subconscious.
 Bring up the thought.
-By constant trying you will develop the habit of actually getting it up; you’ll see that there’s a limiting thought, an ego or selfish motivation behind it and you’ll drop it.
+By constant trying, you will develop the habit of actually getting it up.
+You’ll see that there’s a limiting thought, an ego or selfish motivation behind it, and you’ll drop it.

 Q: Is just seeing the subconscious thought or motivation enough?

 Lester: Just looking at it is not enough.
 You must consciously drop the thought or consciously cast out the tendency or motivation.
 I’m assuming you’ll want to let go of these thoughts because they’re all limiting and negative.
-One reason why we don It like to dig them up is that we don’t like to see how awful we are.
-But there’s nothing good or bad; there’s just moving in the right direction or the wrong direction.
-When we move in the wrong direction, we move toward more limitation and that’s really so-called bad.
-But everything is experiencing.
-And when we don’t judge ourselves we move much faster.
+One reason why we don’t like to dig them up is that we don’t like to see how awful we are.
+But there’s nothing good or bad: there’s just moving in the right direction or the wrong direction.
+When we move in the wrong direction, we move toward more limitation and that’s what is called bad.
+But everything is experiencing, and when we don’t judge ourselves we move much faster.

 Q: When we don’t judge ourselves?

 Lester: Right.
 When we don’t judge ourselves.
-Whatever comes up, [say] “So what?”
-To get this far in your limitations, you have run the gamut of everything bad.
+Whatever comes up, say “So what?”
+To get this far in your limitations, you have done the whole range of everything bad.
 It’ll come up, but it’s from past experiencing.
-Also, when you wake up you’ll discover that you never ever were apart from your real Self, which is whole, perfect, complete, unlimited; that all these experiences were images in your mind just like in a night dream you imagine everything that’s going on.
+Also, when you wake up, you’ll discover that you never ever were apart from your real self, which is whole, perfect, complete, unlimited; that all these experiences were images in your mind, just like a night dream.
+You imagine everything that’s going on.
 But while you’re in a night dream, it’s real to you.
 If someone is trying to kill you in a night dream, it’s real; you’re struggling for your life.
 But when you wake up from that dream, what do you say?
 “It was just a dream; it was my imagination.”
 This waking state is exactly as real as a night dream.
-We’re all dreaming we are physical bodies; we’re dreaming the whole thing.
-However, in order to reach this awakened state. it is first necessary to drop a major part of your subconscious thinking.
+We’re all dreaming we are physical bodies.
+We’re dreaming the whole thing.
+However, in order to reach this awakened state, it is first necessary to drop a major part of your subconscious thinking.

-Lester: We preset the behavior of this physical body before we enter it in order to put us through experiences that we hope to learn from.
+Lester: We pre-set (program) the behavior of this physical body before we enter it in order to put us through experiences that we hope to learn from.

 Q: Knowing that you would attain realization this time?

-Lester: No. Knowing that in past lives you subjected yourself to the law of action and reaction, cause and effect, karma (they’re all the same thing), and that you want to continue that game.
-You did certain things when you were in a physical body before, so next time you want to set up similar things in a hope of undoing some of the things you don’t like, and instigating the things you do like.
-But you cannot change anything that the body was preset to do by you.
-You’re going to do exactly what you preset for that body before you came into it.
-There is no free will in worldly living.
-However, there is a free will: the free will we have is to identify with the real Being that we are, or to identify with the body.
+Lester: No. In past lives you subjected yourself to the law of action and reaction, cause and effect, karma—they’re all the same thing—and you want to continue that game.
+You did certain things when you were in a physical body before, so [the] next time you want to set up similar things in a hope of undoing some of the things you don’t like and instigating the things you do like.
+But you cannot change anything that the body was pre-set by you to do.
+You’re going to do exactly what you pre-set for that body before you came into it: there is no free will in worldly living.
+However, there is a free will.
+The free will we have is to identify with the real being that we are or to identify with the body.
 If you identify with the body, you’re in trouble.
 So the free will is one of identity.
-Knowing this, it makes life much easier; you don’t fight it.
-You aim for proper identity.
+Knowing this makes life much easier.
+You don’t fight it.
+Rather, you aim for proper identity.